spearheadsys/check_mk-documentation/multisite.rst

 Multisite
 ==========
 Check_MK utilises the intuitive Multisite web GUI for displaying monitoring status information.
-Multisite is based on Livestatus therefore it is extremely fast and respomsive in large installations.
+Multisite is based on Livestatus therefore it is extremely fast and responsive in large installations.

-Multisite brings many innovations such as:
+Multisite brings many features such as:

 - User definable Views
 - Support for distributed monitoring via Livestatus
 - Customizable sidebar with dynamic content
-- Automation and Webservice
+- Automation and Webservice (API)
 - Dashboards
 - Localization